 Contract Service Requests: The Club also receives requests, mostly from individuals, where the requestor is looking to hire a Club member to do a woodworking project.
-These requests are announced via an email to the Club membership and any member interested in taking on the project is put in touch with the requestor.
+These requests are announced via an email to interested Club members.
+Any member interested in taking on the project is put in touch with the requestor.
 At this point, the Club has no further involvement in the project and keeps no records of it.
 Assuming there is interest, the Club member and the requestor come to terms on the project's composition and costs.
+The current procedure is as follows: